-Students will examine the evolution of medieval society and its institutions from the end of the Roman Empire to the late Middle Ages.
-They will evaluate the contributions made by the medieval world to the modern era, and will challenge traditional assumptions about the "Dark Ages" and the superstitious medieval world.
-Students will examine and analyze key developments in this time period including the rise of the Frankish Empire, the agricultural revolution, the evolution of the Western Church, the 12th Century renaissance, and the catastrophes of the 14th century.
-They will also evaluate the vital relationship between the West and its neighbours during this era.
+Students will examine the evolution of medieval society and its institutions from the end of the Roman Empire to the later Middle Ages.
+They will evaluate the contributions made by the medieval world to the modern era, and will be asked to challenge traditional assumptions about the "Dark Ages".
+Students will examine and analyze key developments in this time period including the rise of the Frankish Empire, the agricultural revolution, the evolution of the Western Church, the 12th Century Renaissance, and the catastrophes of the 14th Century.
+They will also evaluate the vital relationship between the West and its neighbours, in particular the Byzantine Empire and the Islamic world, during this era.

-HIST 2102 CR-3 (formerly HIST 1102) Europe 1450-1789
+HIST 2102 CR-3 (formerly HIST 1102) Europe 1450 to 1789

 Students will survey the major political, social, economic and cultural trends in European history from the Renaissance to the French Revolution, focusing on some of the key issues which emerged during this period.
-They will consider the rebirth of humanism during the Renaissance, religious reform, and the development of Western influence in the world.
-By examining the material thematically, students will be able to identify the links between the early modern period and our own time.
+They evaluate the nature and impact of the eras of Renaissance and Reformation, and will examine the development of Western influence in the world.
+Students will also focus on the connections between the early modern world and later historical developments.